research projects

 About Me

+My academic training is grounded in social theory and science and technology studies.
 You can see more about my work and publications on my CV available here

 Links to my academic profiles